-Explanation: The server service is not active on the specified TCP port number.
-Processing continues, but no client requests can be made to the service until it becomes active again.
+- Explanation: The server service is not active on the specified TCP port number.
+Processing continues, but no client requests can be made to the service until it becomes active again. - Action: None.
+Informational only.

 LWS0014E An error was encountered while parsing execution parameters.